v4rakh/prosody_web_admin_rest/README.md

 This app uses Symfony Translator.
 It's bootstraped in `Util\BootstrapHelper` and locales are placed under `data/locale/`.
 Adjust to your needs or help translating.

 ## Changelog ##
+- 0.2.0.1
+    - Design fixes
+    - GDPR adjustments (specify agreement in a `.md` file)
 - 0.1.3.3 to 0.2.0.0
     - update to latest yaml
     - Force to lower on email and username